Vueling

 Vueling S.A. (/ˈvwɛlɪŋ/ VWEL-ing, /es/) is a Spanish low-cost airline based in Viladecans in Greater Barcelona with operating bases in Barcelona–El Prat Airport in Spain (main), Paris Orly Airport in France, Amsterdam Schiphol Airport in the Netherlands, London Gatwick Airport in the UK, and Rome Fiumicino Airport in Italy (secondary).
-It is the largest airline in Spain as measured by fleet size and number of destinations.
 As of 2021, Vueling serves 122 destinations in Africa, Asia, and Europe, and carried more than 34 million passengers in 2019.
 Since 2013, it has been an operating company of International Airlines Group, the parent company of British Airways, Iberia, and Aer Lingus.
+The airline was established in 2004, and its name was formed by combining the Spanish word vuelo (flight) with the English gerund suffix -ing.

 History

 Early years

 Vueling was established on 10 February 2004 and commenced operations on 1 July 2004 with a flight between Barcelona and Ibiza.
 The initial fleet consisted of two Airbus A320 aircraft, based in Barcelona serving Brussels, Ibiza, Palma de Mallorca and Paris-CDG.
 The name Vueling was formed by combining the Spanish word vuelo (flight) with the English gerund suffix -ing.

-Initially, major shareholders of Vueling were Apax Partners (40%), Inversiones Hemisferio (Grupo Planeta) (30%), Vueling's management team (23%) and V.A.
-Investor (JetBlue Airways) (7%).
-During its nascent stages, the company's general manager was Lázaro Ros, while Carlos Muñoz was CEO.
-In November 2007, Vueling appointed managing director of Spanair Lars Nygaard as CEO to replace Carlos Muñoz, who remained a member of the board of directors.

-Madrid was added as the airline's second base in 2005, followed by its first base outside Spain at Paris CDG in 2007.
-Seville followed in December 2009.

 Financial concerns and management re-shuffle

 In 2007, Apax Partners sold its then-21% stake in the carrier in June of that year, followed by two profit warnings issued in August and October.
 Two company directors and the chairman resigned shortly before the second profit warning, citing differences over commercial strategy.
 Shares in the company were also temporarily suspended.
-This led to Barbara Cassani, former Chief Executive of UK low-cost airline Go, joining Vueling as chairman of the board in September 2007.
+This led to Barbara Cassani, former chief executive of UK low-cost airline Go, joining Vueling as chairman of the board in September 2007.
 The airline then embarked on a restructuring exercise and posted its first profit in mid 2009.